 Beginner's Guide to Pose Running

-If you happen to be an experienced runner and you consider yourself to be in quite a good shape, then this program will help you take your running to a whole new level.
+If you happen to be an experienced runner and you consider yourself to be in quite a good shape, then this video program will help you take your running to a whole new level.
 We’re confident there are a few more PRs hiding in there.
-And if you’re a recreational runner that just wants to run without injuries or pain, then you will find your solution in this program as well.
+And if you’re a recreational runner that just wants to run better and without injuries or pain, then you will find your solution in this program as well.

 The Structure of the Program